aws-neuron/aws-neuron-sdk/containers/faq.rst

 With OCI neuron hook support is added to expose ALL devices to container using an environment variable, “AWS_NEURON_VISIBLE_DEVICES=ALL".
 For more details please refer :ref:`oci neuron hook <tutorial-oci-hook>`

+In Kubernetes, if we are using the device plugin version 1.7 & below, then the oci neuron hook is needed.
+If using device plugin version >= 1.8 then oci neuron hook is not needed

 What container runtimes are supported
 -------------------------------------
 Neuron containers have been tested to work with docker, containerd, cri-o runtimes without any changes.